boguszpawlowski/Chassis/README.md

   }
 ```
 Such result will be appended to the list of the invalid reasons (if it's invalid) and it will be only present until the next update to the field's value.

+### Validation on focus lost
+Quite popular use-case is to validate the input when user moves to another field.
+To accomplish such behavior, you should use the `invalidate` function, when focus on
+an field is lost.
+In the BasicSample file you can find an example of such behaviour, using `onFocusLost` modifier for Compose.

 ## License